Our vision for children and young people with SEND is:

 A website which helps children and young people with Special Educational Needs and/or Disabilities and their families find the information and support they are looking for, from across the Barnet local area.

-The High Incidence Support Team consists of advisory teachers who specialise in supporting schools / settings to enable the successful inclusion of children and young people with SEND.
-The following advisory roles can be accessed through the HIST traded offer:
+The Inclusion Advisory Team consists of advisory teachers who specialise in supporting schools / settings to enable the successful inclusion of children and young people with SEND.
+The following advisory roles can be accessed through the IAT traded offer:

 ► Social Emotional and Behavioural Advisory Teacher (SEMH)